-Each week, EYFS staff meet to reflect on the previous weeks learning and discuss what needs recapping, repeating and discuss any follow up steps to deepen learning.
-At the start of the week, teacher's introduce a skill/concept to the class, it is then differentiated for groups of pupils determined on their understanding.
-The weekly planning is a working document and EYFS staff will indicate who has understood the concept, who has exceeded the objective and who needs to revisit this.
-Revisiting and extending of different skills may happen through questioning (Bloom's Taxonomy questions), continuous/enhanced provision, a revisit or repeat of the concept.
-In EYFS, we have dedicated time each day to teach a number of the week, within this pupils have the opportunity to understand what the number looks like in different formats using addition, subtraction, halving, doubling and subitising the number.
+Each week, EYFS staff meet to reflect on the previous weeks learning and discuss what went well, what may need recapping, repeating and discuss any follow up steps to deepen learning.
+At the start of the week, teachers introduce a skill/concept to the class, it is then differentiated for groups of pupils determined on their understanding.
+The weekly planning is a working document and EYFS staff will indicate on a n assessment sheet who has understood the concept, who has exceeded the objective and who has needed support and may need to revisit.
+Revisiting and extending of different skills may happen through questioning, continuous/enhanced provision, a revisit or repeat of the concept or a small group activity led by an adult.
 Teachers also use the 'Communication4all' number formation rhymes to help children know how to correctly form their numbers when beginning to formally record.
 This gives children meaningful and concrete opportunities to apply their skills and knowledge about number.
+Although it is not part of the EYFS curriculum to record numerals, we feel it is good practice to ensure the children are ready for Year 1.